-This will be the forty-fifth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.
+This will be the forty-sixth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.

-New for 2019 players can see entries for the event online (look here) and edit their entry up to the closing date.
-The ballot for entries will be made on the closing date based on a players CDH handicap at the time entries close.
+The ballot for entries will be made on the closing date, based on a players WHS handicap at the time entries close.
 If two players have the same exact handicap then time of entry will be used for the order in the ballot.

-Score boards will be located around the course and full hole by hole live scoring will be available (scoring here) via the website.
+Score boards will be located around the course and full hole by hole live scoring will be available via the website.

 Players in the Lagonda trophy have full use of the club facilities including one of the largest practice facilities in the UK where players can hit every club in their bag with their own practice balls or range balls if they do not want to collect them up.
 Two putting greens and a short game area provide a great facility for players to polish their game.